Teddy-Polkosnik/EG-Battle-Bots/README.md

 ## Purpose:
 The aim of this community event is to give new TA’s Prototyping experience, an opportunity to bond/get to know other TA’s, and make a pretty cool project in the process.
 There is no previous knowledge/experience required to participate although it helps to have some.
 TA’s will create a small battle bot to battle in a tournament against other teams.
 I created this idea because I consider myself a maker and love to make cool stuff.
 In reality this was inspired by Proto’s use of mini “battle bots” to demonstrate physics concepts that are relevant to MRR/LAZ Robots.

+> DISCLAIMER: This event was created with the intention of being solely volunteer based and is not required to participate if not interested.
+You will not be able to charge for the time you work on this project.
+This is intended as a community project to gain some prototyping experience not as a method to get some extra cash.

 <br>

 ## Overview: